chonla/code-challenge/2018-05-25-html-attr/README.md

 # Get HTML Attribute

 Given a HTML node, get value of given attribute.

+## Condition

+* No HTML Parser is allowed.
-If HTML is not be able to parse, return empty string.
-If attribute does not exist, return empty string.
+* If HTML is not be able to parse, return empty string.
+* If attribute does not exist, return empty string.
+* If duplicate attribute is found, return the value of the first one.

 ## For example